 Oatmeal Raisin Energy Bites

 Chewy, wholesome and simple oatmeal raisin energy bites!
-This no bake snack is packed with healthier ingredients and tastes like an oatmeal raisin cookie!
-Gluten free and easy to make!
+This no bake snack is packed with healthier ingredients and yet tastes like an oatmeal raisin cookie.
+Dairy free, gluten free and easy to make.

 These oatmeal raisin energy bites were originally published in January 2013.
 The post has been updated as of May 30, 2018 with new photos, text and improved recipe instructions.